 "recovery" means any of the operations provided for in Annex II to Directive 2008/98/EC of the European Parliament and of the Council on waste.

-"shut down" is any period during which the plant is being returned to a non-operational state and within which waste has ceased to be pyrolysed.
+"shut down" is any period where the plant is being returned to a non-operational state as described in the application or agreed in writing with the Environment Agency.